eclectic-matt/Node.JS/Codenames-Bot/README.md

 * Now it should all work!

 ### Deploying the bot to Heroku
 If you want to deploy the bot to Heroku, use the "bot-heroku.js" code.
+You will also need the "config.json" file.

 For installation, you will need to add the "http" module using "npm install http".
 It doesn't strictly _use_ the http module, but Heroku insists that the port can be specified.
 That was a really pain in the butt to fix.